-Although May was Preeclampsia Awareness Month, preeclampsia can strike any time.
+May is Preeclampsia Awareness Month.
+Preeclampsia can strike any time.
 Keep yourself and your loved ones aware of these most frequently asked questions about this often life-threatening pregnancy disorder.

 What is preeclampsia?

 Preeclampsia is a pregnancy-specific disorder that can impact every organ in a mother’s body.
 Often, preeclampsia is signified by new onset high blood pressure, specifically a blood pressure greater than 140/90.
 Preeclampsia can also be characterized by proteinuria, or the presence of protein in the urine.

 The organs most commonly impacted by preeclampsia are a woman’s kidney, liver, platelets and brain.
 In addition, this disorder may also restrict the baby’s growth and can cause a higher risk for stillbirth.

 What causes preeclampsia?

 While the exact cause of preeclampsia remains unknown, there are several theories as to what causes this disorder.
 One theory is preeclampsia may be caused by abnormal placental implantations and development.
 Simply put, during initial implantation of the pregnancy, the developing placental blood vessels do not undergo the necessary changes to allow them to adapt to the growing pregnancy.
 As a result, they are stiffer and smaller in diameter than normal placental blood vessels.
 This causes suboptimal blood flow and oxygen delivery to the placenta and the release of inflammatory substances into the maternal blood stream causing the clinical syndrome of pre-eclampsia.

 A second theory is it is a result of immunologic intolerance to paternal and fetal antigens.
 In broader terms, this means that there is an abnormal maternal immune response to the developing placenta and fetal tissue.